Restaurant Break-Even Formula (In Dollars and In Covers)

 Break-even Covers = Fixed Costs ÷ (Average Check − Variable Cost per Cover)

 The dollars version tells you what revenue covers the bills.
-The covers version tells you what foot traffic does the same.
-Different operating decisions use different versions.
+The covers version tells you how many butts in seats does the same thing.
+Which one you reach for depends on the decision in front of you.

 Fixed vs variable: where labor lives #